Some past productions.

 Jesus Christ!
 Jesus Christ in Heaven!

-In this final scene of the film, directed by Kamala Lopez, the bread that Jeannette has been making from scratch throughout the film is magically transformed into a precious baby (very cleverly played by my grandson, Casey Joel).
+In this final scene of the film, the bread that Jeannette has been making from scratch throughout the film is magically transformed into a precious baby (very cleverly played by my grandson, Casey Joel).

 Jeannette Rankin said, “Civilization needs peace as bread needs yeast.”

 I wrote this play as a response to the October 2002 bombings in Afghanistan.
 Little did I know that both the play and the war would have such a long life.
 A Single Woman opened in Fallon Nevada at the Oats Park Arts Center on February 7, 2004.
 I played Jeannette and Cameron Crain played Everyman.
-We continued to do so for 263 performances until we closed at the Invisible Theatre in Tucson on November 5, 2006.
+In New York, at the Culture Project, Neal Mayer played Everyman.
+I continued on my own for another 250+ performances, with Everyman being played, at times, by one brave reader and other times by ensembles of up to 12 actors.

 Amigas was a very special project.
 Emma Sepulveda and Marjorie Agosin, both expatriots from Chile, had recently published a book of their letters dating back to before the horrible Pinochet years.
 We adapted the book into a two-woman performance with me as Marjorie and L. Martina Young as Emma.
 It was wildly celebrated.
 I loved playing Marjorie – she is a poet with a lyrically charming, gentle voice.
 Her family are holocaust refugees who escaped to the diaspora in South America.
 So she speaks Yiddish with a Chilean accent.
 It’s lovely.